Monday, October 22, 2007

 What was the nature of media reporting of relevant events?

-As the public awareness of the issue was developing, did any agency seek
+As the public awareness of the issue was developing, did any agency seek to take responsibility for the issue and to address the risk information gap?

 These are great starting points, but the authors never dive deeper than theories.
 How can I realistically find the answers to these questions?
 This excerpt is less a “method” and more wishful thinking for researching in an ideal world where time and access are a nonissue.